 How to Plant Pink Princess Philodendron from Seeds

 Growing philodendron pink princess from seeds is possible but not recommended.
-You get the pink color leaves due to the mutation in the plant, and when you grow it from seed, then there is a high likelihood for the plant to revert to standard Philodendron plant with all green leaves.
+You get the pink color leaves due to the mutation in the plant, and when you grow it from seed, then there is a high likelihood for the plant to revert to the standard Philodendron plant with all green leaves.

 To get started, use growing trays or pots.
 I prefer to use Soligt Growing Trays with Humidity domes for seed starting and germination.
-It helps philodendron seed to build naturally.
+It helps philodendron seeds to build naturally.
 You can then fill it with Happy Frog Potting Soil, which is helpful for all types of container gardening.

-Evenly spread the soil in the potting tray, but don't compact it.
-Then pour a little bit of water in each bin.
-Then you're ready to start planting the seed in each tray.
+Evenly spread the soil in the potting tray, but don’t compact it.
+Then pour a little bit of water into each bin.
+Then you’re ready to start planting the seed in each tray.
 You can plant 2 to 3 philodendrons in each container.
 Then spray the water at the top to make it moist.
-Don't overwater the soil.
+Don’t overwater the soil.